ayubsh/ayubsh/README.md

 ### Hi there 👋

-I am currently student at [ALX](https://www.alxafrica.com), pursuing in their Full Stack Software Engineer program.
+I am currently student at [ALX](https://www.alxafrica.com), pursuing SE in their Full Stack Software Engineer program.
 I have great interest in how software are developed, and experimenting with data structures and applications.

 - 📫 How to reach me: ibrahimayubsheikh@gmail.com